Home

 End Sub

 The body of the procedure is used to define what, and how, the assignment should be carried.
 For example, if you need to use a variable, you can declare it and specify the kind of variable you need.
 There is no restriction on the type of variables that can be declared in a procedure.
-Here is an example in which a string variable is declared in the body of a sub routine:
+Here is an example in which a string variable is declared in the body of a procedure:

 Sub Assign()